-You can access detailed information about our activities and sources of income in the British Council’s Annual Reports and Accounts and the Management Statement (see below for download) and Financial Memorandum agreed between the British Council and the FCO, setting out the conditions associated with the grant-in-aid funding under corporate reports and documents.
+You can access detailed information about our activities and sources of income in the British Council’s Annual Reports and Accounts and the Management Statement (see below for download) and Financial Memorandum agreed between the British Council and the FCDO, setting out the conditions associated with the grant-in-aid funding under corporate reports and documents.

 Who does British Council Literature work with?

 The Literature team in the UK work closely together with colleagues in British Council offices in more than 100 countries around the world to create programmes that help to build important connections and increase mutual knowledge and understanding.
 We work with individuals and organisations from all parts of the UK literature sector and their international counterparts.

 How do you select writers for programmes and projects?